JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 - **Step 4: Simulate synthetic count matrix**: ~ 3 mins
 - **Step 5: Output synthetic read**: ~ 2 mins

+By default, this tutorial uses Python (Python >= 3.8).
+However, we also include code chunks using bash commands to preprocess necessary files.
+To avoid users' confusion, bash commands start with a symbol **$**.
+We also indicate when a following code chunk is using bash commands.

 ## Required softwares for scReadSim
 scReadSim requires users to pre-install the following softwares:
 - [MACS3](https://github.com/macs3-project/MACS)